smunilla/openshift-extras/oo-install/docs/config.md

 ## Primary Settings

-### product
+### variant

-The OpenShift product to install.
+The OpenShift variant to install.
 Currently valid options are:

- * openshift-enterprise-3.0
- * openshift-enterprise-3.1
+ * openshift-enterprise
- * atomic-enterprise-3.1
+ * atomic-enterprise

+### version (optional)

+Default: Latest version for your chosen variant.

 ### hosts